Paul Taub, flutist and new music champion, dies at 68

 In addition to his wife and brother, Taub is survived by his beloved niece Dana.

 “Paul and I had a sweet, close, happy relationship,” said Peterson, who plans to hold a memorial service in the summer, for either in-person or via Zoom, that will be open to the public.
-On May 30, the Seattle Flute Society will present a livestreamed concert to celebrate Taub’s birthday (May 28) and life.
+On May 30, Seattle Chamber Players will present a livestreamed concert to celebrate Taub’s birthday (May 28) and life.
 Details will be posted at seattlechamberplayers.org.

 Contributions in Taub’s name may be sent to the Seattle Foundation Fund for Inclusive Recovery, Common Power, or a fund aiding local artists affected by the coronavirus pandemic.